-Back in 2002, Dr. Judith Valentine, Ph.D described the problem with soda in her article “Soft Drinks: America’s Other Drinking Problem.”
+Back in 2002, Dr. Judith Valentine, Ph.D described the concern with soda in her article “Soft Drinks: America’s Other Drinking Concern.”

 So you decide to be responsible and limit the amount of soda your family consumes.
 Well, big soda has ways to deal with troublemakers like you.
 They’ve taken steps to cut you out of the equation and peddle their product directly to your kids, ensuring they get the full effect - addiction and all - at a young age.

 “Soft drink companies spend billions on advertising.
 Much of these marketing efforts aimed at children through playgrounds, toys, cartoons, movies, videos, charities and amusement parks; and through contests, sweepstakes, games and clubs via television, radio, magazines and the internet.
 Their efforts have paid off.”

 Have you noticed your kids' school has more soda machines than yours did when you were a kid?
 There’s a reason for that, and it’s ugly – the major soft drink companies are targeting schools.
 Since the 1990’s, most schools in the United States have had to deal with painful budget cuts.
 They must decide between slashing programs or selling out to marketing campaigns.
 It's common for schools to have exclusive contracts with major soda companies that doesn't include healthy alternatives to soda, like coconut water.